wix-incubator/wix-code-docs/getting-started/frontend-apis.md

 -   wix-animations - For animating the elements on a page.
 -   wix-crm - For working with contacts.
 -   wix-data - For working with a site's database collections.
-We'll see some basic uses of this API later in this guide.
+We'll see some basic uses of this API later.
 -   wix-fetch - For getting data from 3rd party services.
-We'll see a use of this API from backend code later in this guide.
+We'll see a use of this API from backend code later.
 -   wix-realtime - Used in conjunction with the wix-realtime-backend API to send and receive messages in real time.
 -   wix-search - For adding search functionality to your site.
 We'll use datasets and the wix-data instead of wix-search to add search functionality to our Give & Get site.
 -   wix-seo - For working with SEO.